OliverACollins/muse-athena-test/README.md

 - Ensure both machines are connected to the same WiFi network

 #### The recording machine
-- In VScode, on the recording machine, write `ipconfig` and locate the device's **IPv4 address**
+- In VScode, on the recording machine, in a new terminal, write `ipconfig` and locate the device's **IPv4 address**
 - Then, open lsl_bridge.py in VScode from the muse-athena-test/ folder
 - In lsl_bridge.py, on line 13, ensure that the script says `SERVER_HOST = "0.0.0.0"`, allowing the server to locate all potential network connections (and not merely local networks)
-- Turn off Windows firewall on the recording machine (Windows Security > Firewall and network protection > Public network)
+- Turn off the Windows firewall on the recording machine (Windows Security > Firewall and network protection > Public network)
 - Ensure mne-lsl is installed on the recording machine (`pip install mne-lsl`)
 - Select all code within this file, and press shift+enter to run the script

 #### The experiment machine
 - Now, on the experiment machine, open the GitHub repo folder in VScode (muse-athena-test/)
-- Locate the **three** instances of `localhost` in the lsl_bridge.py script, adapting them so that the web address corresponds to the IPv4 address of both machines (e.g., `fetch("http://localhost:5000/sync", ...)` -> `fetch("http://173.032.2.382:5000/sync", ...)`).
+- Locate the **three** instances of `localhost` in the lsl_bridge.py script, adapting them so that the web address corresponds to the IPv4 address of both machines (e.g., `fetch("**http://localhost:5000**/sync", ...)` -> `fetch("**http://173.032.2.382:5000**/sync", ...)`).
 It is **CRUCIAL** that you include the `:5000` port addres safter the IPv4 address
 - After, in a new terminal for index.html, ensure the working directory corresponds to the index script using `cd` (e.g., `cd "C:\Users\path\index.html"`)
 - In a new terminal, run `python -m http.server 8000`
-- In the web browser, now find [http://localhost:8000/index.html] to open up the experiment Now, VScode will send our markers to the shared IPv4 address!
+- In the web browser, now find [http://localhost:8000/index.html](http://localhost:8000/index.html) to open up the experiment.
+Now, VScode will send our markers to the shared IPv4 address!

 <br>